African naive art and decoration: Carved Bozo fish in wood painted with bright colors. Ethnic decoration with the vibrant shades of Africa.

 The fish-shaped puppet masks are hand carved by the Bozo people, a fishing tribe from Mali in West Africa.
 The fish ornaments are a spiritual tribute to Faro, the spirit of water in the Bozo tradition.

 The decorative fish are sculpted in the wood, then hollowed to use as puppets and masks in processions or festivities.
-This characteristic allows to present them on a stand or to display them on a piece of furniture or a shelf.
 They are then hand-painted with bright colors.
+This characteristic allows us to present them on a stand or to display them on a piece of furniture or a shelf.

-They can be found in all shapes and colors, from the chubby colored fish to the long and elegant black fish.
+They can be found in all shapes and colors, from chubby colored fish to long and elegant fish.
 Each fish is different because they are unique artistic creations.

 These carved wooden fish are handmade.
 They can present imperfections which are the guarantee of their authenticity.